Sandgate Conservation Society currently works at two sites with occasional conservation mornings at a third site.

 The park comprises a number of habitats, and trees and shrubs that were originally planted as part of the ornamental gardens that once surrounded Sandgate House.

-Mrs A B Lloyd donated Warren Hill to the National Trust to protect it from the threat of building and quarrying.
+Mrs A B Lloyd donated Warren Hill to the National Trust in 1942 to protect it from the threat of building and quarrying.

 Much of this 250 acre area is farmed.
 However, 70 acres are open to the public and a further area has limited public access.